arj03/ssb-browser-demo/README.md

  - private messages including private blobs
  - ooo messages

 Tested with Chrome and firefix.
-Chrome seems faster.
+Chrome is faster because it uses fs instead of indexeddb.

-Chrome needs to be run with: --allow-file-access-from-files to work!
+Chrome locally needs to be run with: --allow-file-access-from-files to work!

 Also be sure to enable all 3 WASM options in chrome://flags/.
 Otherwise crypto will be super slow (like validate).